 What Is an Accredited Investor?

-An accredited investor is an individual, business entity, trust or other investing entity that is allowed to buy unregistered securities deemed higher risk because of reduced reporting obligations the Securities and Exchange Commission (SEC).
+An accredited investor is an individual, business entity, trust or other investing entity that is allowed to buy unregistered securities deemed higher risk because of reduced reporting obligations to the Securities and Exchange Commission (SEC).
 In Regulation D, the SEC deems investors to be financially sophisticated and thus have a reduced need for the protection provided by regulatory disclosure filings, if they can satisfy at least one of several alternative requirements regarding their income or net worth, amount of assets under management or professional experience.
-Typically, accredited investors include high net worth individuals, investment professionals and their firms, banks, trusts, retirement accounts or plans, and certain other businesses such as insurance companies.
+Accredited investors include high net worth individuals, investment professionals and their firms, banks, trusts, retirement accounts or plans, and certain other businesses such as insurance companies.
+The same standard applies whether the individual is a U.S. citizen or not.

 Option 1: Meeting an Income Requirement